frequent/frube/README.md

 * Modify your [index.html file](https://github.com/frequent/frube/blob/master/index.html) to your liking
 * Host your fork on gh-pages following steps [outlined here](https://pages.github.com/)
 * Your Frube will be on **https://[username].github.io/frube/**
-* Make sure your Youtube/Dropbox redirect URIs point to this gh-pages url
+* Make sure your Youtube/Dropbox redirect URIs point to your gh-pages url
 * Viola!
+Continue sharing your Frube.

 ## License

 Frube is Free Software.
-[RenderJS](https://renderjs.nexedi.com) and [jIO](https://jio.nexed.com) are GPLv3 - use, improve and contribute back.
+[RenderJS](https://renderjs.nexedi.com/) and [jIO](https://jio.nexed.com/) are GPLv3 - use, improve and contribute back.